Govcraft/mail-laser/README.md

 # MailLaser: Simple Email-to-Webhook Forwarder

-MailLaser is a lightweight, dedicated server application designed for one specific task: receiving emails sent to one or more designated email addresses and instantly forwarding the essential content (sender, recipient, subject, and plain text body) to a webhook URL you configure.
+MailLaser is a lightweight, dedicated server application designed for one specific task: receiving emails sent to one or more designated email addresses and instantly forwarding the essential content (sender, recipient, subject, plain text body, and optionally the original HTML body) to a webhook URL you configure.

 Think of it as a bridge: it converts incoming emails into structured HTTP POST requests (JSON format), making it easy to integrate email reception with modern web services, automation workflows, or custom applications without needing complex email handling libraries or a full mail server setup.